athoug/100-days-of-code/r1-log.md

 **_toughts_** I believe I'll get to login more time once ifinish this weeks obligations.

 ### R1D18: September 13 2018
 DAY 2 of the daily CSS image challenge today.
 The category was Eelephant.
-So satisfied with the result because not onlu does it look nice, it's an original design!
+So satisfied with the result because not only does it look nice, it's an original design!
 I also added some animation, similar to the lasr one 'blink' and another scale animation. this project will contribute to the 180-day project.
 I also went through the Intermediate CSS section of the web-dev bootcamp and finished it.

 **link to work** [Elephant | Daily CSS image Challenge](https://codepen.io/athoug/pen/QVrYop)